A Review of NEST Models for Liquid Xenon and Exhaustive Comparison to Other Approaches

-Lastly, while $\sigma_q$ leads to correlated change in S1 ($L_y$) and S2 ($Q_y$), and $\sigma_r$ to anti-correlated change, uncorrelated noise also exists, affecting S1 and S2 differently.
+Lastly, while the simulated $\sigma_q$ widths predict correlated changes in S1 ($L_y$) and S2 ($Q_y$), and $\sigma_r$ leads to anti-correlated change, uncorrelated noise also exists, affecting S1 and S2 independently.
 S1 and~S2 gains are understood sources, assuming position-dependent light collection and field non-uniformities are taken into account.
 Unknown sources are modeled with~a Gaussian smearing proportional to the pulse areas~\cite{NESTExcess}.~A quadratic term may be necessary at the MeV scale~\cite{Davis:2016reu}.
 ER and NR are equally affected by any detector effects (known/unknown).
-Final $E$ resolutions vs.~$E$ are seen for ER, NR, or both in \cite{Akerib_2021_LZSim,NESTExcess, Akerib_2021_LZSim}, supplementing validation of means in our Figures~\ref{Fig1}, \ref{Fig2}, and \ref{Fig3} with their vetting of fluctuations.
+The final $E$ resolutions vs.~$E$ are seen for ER, NR, or both in \cite{Akerib_2021_LZSim,NESTExcess}, supplementing validation~of means in our Figures~\ref{Fig1}, \ref{Fig2}, and \ref{Fig3} with their vetting of fluctuations.
 The scale of the unknown detector effects across experiments is 1--10\%~\cite{NESTExcess,instruments5010013,lzcollaboration2023constraints} (for S2s, and for non-integer forms of S1s, but effectively 0\% for a spike count of S1 photons).
 See again Appendix~A.